smartcontractkit/chainlink-testing-framework/grafana-alertcheck/docs/index.md

 Requires Grafana >= 13.0.0 and < 14.0.0.
 Outside that range the gate exits `2`.

+Grafana API token needs to have `fixed:alerting:reader` permissions.
+Ask the o11y team for your token.

 ## Quickstart — recorder mode

 ```bash